You are here

 After reviewing the financial options if you still have not met your cost of attendance there are other sources of money available.
 Additional steps must be taken for these options and are listed at www.indstate.edu/financial-aid/types.

 Federal Direct Parent PLUS Loan: Available for undergraduate students that are considered to be dependent (dependency status).
 A loan taken by your parents to help cover your educational expenses.
 Their eligibility is subject to credit history and other criteria, and they are required to repay the loan — not you.
 If your parents apply but don’t qualify for the PLUS Loan, you could still apply for an additional Federal Direct Unsubsidized Loan.

 Private Alternative Loan: Loans offered by private lenders rather than the federal government.
 Interest rates and fees may vary based on your credit score.

 Options for paying direct costs owed to Indiana State University.

-A single payment plan means you pay for all charges for the semester (tuition and fees, room and board) by the first day of the semester.
+A single payment plan means you pay for all charges for the semester (tuition and fees, food and housing) by the first day of the semester.

 A monthly payment plan allows you to spread the academic year payments over 5 months (1 semester at a time), which requires enrollment in Nelnet Campus Commerce for a fee.
 For more information, contact Nelnet Campus Commerce at (800) 722-4867 or visit indstate.afford.com

 A variable payment plan allows you to spread the amount and timing of payments in different ways, as determined by you, up to the final due date.
 Plan fees and due dates can be found at indstate.edu/payment-plans